 Do you have more questions regarding how assets may be divided in your divorce?
 Contact us today to schedule an appointment with our team.

-Separate property is not subject to the division of the court in a divorce case.
+Separate property is anything that either party owned prior to getting married, and is not subject to the division of the court in a divorce case.
 Separate property is going to be that property which was owned outright by the parties prior to their marriage.
 If they property is subject to a mortgage or a loan at the time of marriage the property may not be considered separate property.
-Only a review by the family law attorneys of Smith Simmons, PLLC would allow for a more complete analysis and opinion of the property.
+Only a review by the Oklahoma City family law attorneys of Smith Simmons, PLLC would allow for a more complete analysis and opinion of the property.
 If prenuptial agreement is in place, the property division will more than likely be impacted as well.

 Our Oklahoma City divorce attorneys have years of experience in the legal field, and can assist you both in the courtroom and out as you move forward with your divorce proceedings.